Hebden Bridge: Governance

+Hebden Bridge was a chapelry in the parish of Halifax.
+On 31 December 1894 Hebden Bridge became a civil parish formed from Wadsworth, Heptonstall, Erringden and Stansfield.
+On 1 April 1937 the parish was abolished to form Hebden Bridge.
+In 1931 the parish had a population of 6312.

-At a district level, Hebden Bridge Urban District was established in 1894.
+Hebden Bridge Urban District was established in 1894.
 In 1937, the council merged with Mytholmroyd Urban District to become Hebden Royd Urban District.
-At a county level, Hebden Bridge was administered as part of the West Riding of Yorkshire.
-These were abolished as part of the reforms introduced in the Local Government Act 1972.
-They were replaced with West Yorkshire Metropolitan county, Calderdale Metropolitan Borough, and Hebden Royd Town Civil Parish.
-From a legal point of view, the town council is a parish council.
+Hebden Bridge Urban District was administered as part of the West Riding of Yorkshire.
+These were abolished in the reforms introduced in the Local Government Act 1972.
+They were replaced by West Yorkshire, the metropolitan borough of Calderdale and Hebden Royd Town Parish.
+The town council is a parish council.
 Recently, it has attracted praise for its commitment to eco-friendly policies, following the example of Modbury in effectively banning all plastic shopping bags, thus becoming the largest community in Europe to do so.
 The ban is not legally enforceable, but rather a voluntary agreement between local shop owners and the community at large.

 Hebden Bridge Town Hall and adjoining fire station is a Grade II listed building, built in 1898.
 The building was transferred from Calderdale Metropolitan Borough Council to Hebden Bridge Community Association on a 40-year lease (now extended to 125 years) on 1 April 2010, along with funds for basic maintenance work.
 Substantial volunteer time was put into renovation works and fundraising to secure the building's future.
 The £3.7 million raised was used to create a small enterprise centre and new community facilities on land adjacent.
 More than 450 local people signed up as "Friends of the Town Hall" and became able to vote for the trustees.